SAP/generator-easy-ui5/README.md

 We welcome any type of contribution (code contributions, pull requests, issues) to this easy-ui5 generator equally.

+Please follow our instructions if you would like to [contribute](https://github.com/SAP/generator-easy-ui5/blob/master/CONTRIBUTING.md).

 ## To-Do

 The following aspects/features are not yet implemented: